gramiojs/documentation/docs/updates/graceful-shutdown.md

 For first, we should stop receiving updates - gracefully stop our backend API framework (for example, Elysia).

-For second, we should stop receiving updates - gracefully stop our bot with `bot.stop` method.
+For second, we should process all pending updates - gracefully stop our bot with `bot.stop` method.

 and last, we should call `posthog.shutdown()` which send captured analytics to our PostHog instance.